-Navigators are individuals located in community organizations across the state who are available at no cost to provide fair, impartial information and assistance to customers.
+Navigators are located across Washington State and are available at no cost to help customers sign up for coverage through Washington Healthplanfinder.
 Navigators can help customers through the application and enrollment process from start to finish.

 Washington Healthplanfinder navigators are trained and certified by the Washington Health Benefit Exchange to:

 - Help individuals and families complete their Washington Healthplanfinder application and enroll in health insurance coverage.

 - Support customers with cultural, linguistic, disability, or other special needs.

 - Explain coverage options and the availability of financial assistance to lower the cost of insurance premiums.

 Navigators work through lead organizations throughout the state, which are selected to oversee outreach and enrollment services in a specific geographic area.